MichelML/bbpr/README.md

 <h1 id="synopsis">Synopsis</h1>

-_bbpr_ (BitBucket Pull Requests) is a cross-platform, interactive, configurable program helping you making pull request right from your terminal.
+_bbpr_ (BitBucket Pull Requests) is a cross-platform, interactive, configurable program helping you making pull requests from your terminal.

 A positive side effect of using _bbpr_ is that it can also help you standardize the pull request process across members of your team.
 Forgetting little details when doing a pull request is very easy (forgetting to add a reviewer, not providing detailed specifications helping your teammates understand where they should focus their attention while reviewing, etc). _bbpr_ wants to partner up with you on that journey, so that your future pull requests will always be picture perfect.